dunctait/Simplex-Islands/README.md

 This small program was originally written to give a better understanding of how the various settings affect the output from the Simplex Noise function.
 See [here](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf) for the origin of the Simplex code.

 I am now using the program to create random potential levels for a project I am working on so it is now leaning toward being designed for my specific use case.
+For example, clicking on the map changes the start location of the character in my project and Export > Copy String to Clipboard is a shortcut for when I'm designing levels for the game.

 # Settings